Codecademy/docs/content/lua/concepts/mathematical-library/terms/sin/sin.md

   - 'paths/computer-science'
 ---

 The **`sin()`** function in Lua's math library calculates the sine of an angle given in radians.
-The result is the ratio of the length the side opposite the given angle to the length of the hypotenuse in a right-angled triangle.
+The result is the ratio of two sides of a right-angled triangle: the length of the side opposite the given angle to the length of the hypotenuse.

 ## Syntax